 A dog freezing to death is a long and drawn out process that takes place when they have become frozen to the ground on which they are sleeping.
 If your pet is not a northern breed and the outdoor temperatures are freezing, allow them to sleep in a warm house with you regardless of the season.

-2. Even with Proper Housing Outdoors, Outdoor Dogs Get Sick More Often…Especially in Winter
+2. Outdoor Dogs Get Sick More Often

 4. Unhappy Dogs Will Vocalize

 Have you ever heard that “annoying” barking dog in the neighborhood?
-That’s what happens when a dog becomes bored, lonely, or in need.
-Leaving your dog outside in winter will result in your dog becoming one of those “annoying dogs,” too.
+One of the reasons for that is when a dog becomes bored, lonely, or in need.
+Leaving a dog outside in winter may result in your pet becoming one of those “annoying dogs,” too.
 Your dog will vocalize for exercise and stimulation, but they will also vocalize because they are uncomfortable, lonely and cold.

-5. You Are Not Immune to Angry Neighbors
+5. Not Immune to Angry Neighbors

 6. Animal Abuse is Criminal